topcoder-platform/skill-importer-framework/docs/Implementation_Investigation.md

 **This has some limitations:**
 - Officially only returns events going back 90 days, but seems to return events from significantly longer
 - Capped at the most recent 300 (in pages of 30)

+Alternative strategy to import private repositories using a 'Topcoder Skill Importer User':
+- Users can invite the importer user as a collaborator to their private repositories.
+- The importer can get and accept any pending repo invites using the GET/PATCH `https://api.github.com/user/repository_invitations` endpoint
+- The importer can then create a list of private repo events using the GET `https://api.github.com/user/repos` endpoint
+- This list of private repo events can be searched for every user during importing, to find any corresponding private repo events

 ### 6.2 How to authenticate, by oAuth, Auth0 or any other ways?